ThashmikaX/interview-preparation/quiestions.md

 Aksed about the internship projects, research project also Explained yourself.
 React Hooks, Event Loop, OOP Concepts and explain them using java, Draw a ERD and Optimized it, SQL Queries for it, Asked questions about data structures and mainly about stacks, Pseduo Code for given to problems, Asked time complexity for them and asked to optimize them.
 Ask time complexity for best case and worst case, Difference between Interfaces and abstract classes.
 Linux commands, Asked from me that I know Devops, had a very long conversation about FYI, asked about agile methodologies and scrum, Asked about internship project and what I did in the internship period, Help us after asking questions and was very friendly.
 Asked subjects which I have learned through out the degree.
 Avoid asking react and nodejs questions after asking if I'm familiar with node and react, because I said yes and answered a question.
 Since my FYP is about the networking, they have asked me some related questions about the networking(TCP Handshake, OSI Model etc)

-What is the meaning of single thread in node js
-What is the Eventloop in nodejs
-What are the hooks in React
-What hook can u use to call external API
-How do u implement useEffect
-How can u pass the data between components
-What is redux
-Is there alternatives to redux and what are they
-Why we use redux instead of the others
-What is the latest version of React
-What is JWT token
-How can we use JWT token
-How can contain data in the JWT token
-Have you used indexes in mongodb" describe about intern work,asked questions on REST APIs,decribe about final year project,simple algorithm to check whether a number is larger than five and enhance it.
+describe about intern work,asked questions on REST APIs,decribe about final year project,simple algorithm to check whether a number is larger than five and enhance it.
-Internship project , TLS handshake, difference between var let and const, how Node JS handle errors, finally block "The assignment that i got was one that in their tutorial - https://www.youtube.com/watch?v=Ll8e4K4lTj0 After completeing the assignment you have to turn on your video and answer 3 questions (for the assignment you don't need to turn on your video) Teach a kid difference between abstraction and inheritance What is good, left join or inner join
+Internship project , TLS handshake, difference between var let and const, how Node JS handle errors, finally block "The assignment that i got was one that in their tutorial - https://www.youtube.com/watch?v=Ll8e4K4lTj0 After completeing the assignment you have to turn on your video and answer 3 questions (for the assignment you don't need to turn on your video) What is good, left join or inner join
-The latest tutorial you watch or read and what you learn from it For every questions we get three attempts and for each attempt time limit is 2min" Explain FYP, Lot of questions from Intern Project, OOP, Design Patterns.How singleton works Asked to write a optimal code to return T or F if the number <5,Reverse String
-"The assignment that i got was one that in their tutorial - https://www.youtube.com/watch?v=Ll8e4K4lTj0 After completeing the assignment you have to turn on your video and answer 3 questions (for the assignment you don't need to turn on your video)
+The latest tutorial you watch or read and what you learn from it For every questions we get three attempts and for each attempt time limit is 2min" Explain FYP, Lot of questions from Intern Project, OOP, Design Patterns.How singleton works Asked to write a optimal code "The assignment that i got was one that in their tutorial - https://www.youtube.com/watch?v=Ll8e4K4lTj0 After completeing the assignment you have to turn on your video and answer 3 questions (for the assignment you don't need to turn on your video)